sg-wireless/sg-sdk/src/comps/lora/docs/lora-wan.md

 lora.enable_rx_listening()      # enable listening

 lora.disable_rx_listening()     # disable listening
-                                # the device will listen only when there is a real
+                                # the device will listen only when there is a
-                                # planned UL TX message
+                                # real planned UL TX message.
 ```
 <!--- end of file ------------------------------------------------------------->